Types of genetic tests

 What happens during genetic testing?

-After your geneticist orders a test, a sample of your blood or saliva is collected and sent to the lab.
-The results are then sent to your geneticist, or, in some cases, directly to you.
+A medical geneticist, doctor, or nurse practitioner may order you a test.
+Then, a sample such as saliva or blood is collected and sent to the lab.
+Depending on who you order your test from, the results are then sent to your doctor, geneticist, or even in some cases, directly to you.

 How do I get a genetic test for vEDS?